CleverCloud/rust-guidelines/README.md

 This document serves as a reference to try to maintain consistency across this projects, as well as helping rust newcomers getting up to speed by listing a few useful crates.

+## Disclaimer

+This is only recommendation-level stuff, based on our experience, not a blessing nor an indictment of libraries / patterns.

+YMMV, and so on (**especially** the `rustfmt` config).

 ## Common advice

 ### Avoid nightly